ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 You'll need an Azure DevOps project that has the 'Pipelines' Azure DevOps service enabled.
 You can enable this service in your Project settings.

-There are also two extension we'll need to install from the Marketplace.
+There are also two extensions we'll need to install from the Marketplace.
 These will be installed at the Organization level in Azure DevOps.
 So be sure you have the proper permissions.

-_Both extension use PowerShell.
-So if you're unable to install these extension.
+_Both extensions use PowerShell.
+So if you're unable to install these extensions.
 Have a look at the PowerShell scripts in their GitHub repositories.
 You might find what you need._

 #### 1.1 Install the Hugo extension

 We're going to use the Hugo extension to generate our Hugo site.
 You can find it [here](https://marketplace.visualstudio.com/items?itemName=giuliovdev.hugo-extension) in the Marketplace.
 You'll have to sign in first before you can actually install the extension.

-After signing in.
-Click 'Get it free'.
-Select your Azure DevOps organization and click 'Install'.
+After signing in, click 'Get it free' and select your Azure DevOps organization and click 'Install'.

 #### 1.2 Install the GitHub Pages Publish extension